-- Chapter 1 defines the problem through an examination of the increasingly complex threat landscape in Southeast Asia. - Chapter 2 outlines who is essential for a whole-of-society approach to this complex problem. - Chapter 3 explains when interventions should take place and how to target actions across the scam lifecycle. - Chapter 4 present examples of action by different stakeholders as illustrative examples of what is needed to operationalise protection, detection, response and adaptation strategy. - Chapter 5 outlines how to sustain digital resilience, highlighting collaboration, innovation and regional coordination as key to a safer digital future.
+- Chapter 1 defines what the problem is by examining the increasingly complex threat landscape in Southeast Asia. - Chapter 2 identifies who must be involved by highlighting the need for collective responsibility through a whole-of-society approach. - Chapter 3 explains when interventions should take place and how to target actions across the scam lifecycle. - Chapter 4 focuses on how to take action by presenting practical recommendations and country examples that operationalise protection, detection, response, and adaptation strategies. - Chapter 5 outlines how to sustain digital resilience, highlighting collaboration, innovation, and regional coordination as key to a safer digital future.